-Of course, a translation of the Anglo-Saxon ꞅōþ (sooth) or Ancient Greek αληθεια into the modern English ‘truth’ would expedite the digestion of the text.
+Of course, a translation of the Anglo-Saxon ꞅōþ (sooth) or Ancient Greek αληθεια into the modern English truth would expedite the digestion of the text.
 However, this expediency carries with it the potential to cloud the exercise of interpretation.
 And, in this case, the foreign word will do better.
 My reader should acknowledge, as I do, that the ancient texts which appear through the historical narrative are taken up for one purpose — clearing a space for philosophical reflection.
 Perhaps it is all-too easy to overlook the genuine philosophizing which occurs in translation of the exotic.
-Consider the exercise of importing even a ‘living’ object such as the Korean ‘han’ into the American world.
+Consider the exercise of importing even a ‘living’ object such as the Korean han into the Anglo-American world.
 In as much, it should be obvious that any ‘dead’ object from ancient texts is material for rich reflection.
 Of course, I would be deceiving you if I promised to transport your way of thinking over to the ancients altogether.
 However, I have already forfeit myself to the understanding that the human economy in which those objects originated is long deceased.
 Therefore, I understand that the thought surrounding those objects is likewise impossible to reach.
 And, in any case, there is no benchmark which could decide, once and for all, a successful attempt here.
 In as much as the value of this exercise falls outside the domain of falsifiability, I am not concerned if later evidence surfaces which disproves the content of the history.

 On this account, I can prepare you for one task already now.
 Expect that throughout the historical narrative of the economy of truth, you will be required to relearn words may seem overly familiar.
 Therefore, it must be said, despite my seeming disregard for your time and energy, I hope that you can enjoy, as I do, an estrangement from the overly familiar.
 Of course, it is undoubtable, today we favor works of art which are easily digestible.
 There is an expectation that all products conform to the standard demanded of the American commodities economy.
 However, if anyone does not find themselves in a position which favors the digestion of this work, then I maintain that it is not the work which is to be critiqued.
 Instead, I proceed with this work on the presumption that it is our condition which should fall to interrogation.
-No doubt, an animation of ‘the global’ exacerbates our anxieties for both readymade answers and action — certainly within the field of political activism and social reform.
-However, this anxiety is exactly what will come into question throughout this article series.
+No doubt, an animation of the global exacerbates our anxieties for both readymade answers and action — certainly within the field of political activism and economic reform.
+However, this anxiety is exactly what will come into question throughout this series.
 In as much, I can only hope that this work finds its way into the hands of those who can appreciate the reward which follows difficulty.
-This work will undoubtedly resonate with those who understand that discovery is not only reserved to frontier exploration — and that elucidation is often more fertile ground than that of conquering the unknown.
+This article series will undoubtedly resonate with those who understand that discovery is not only reserved to frontier exploration — and that elucidation is often more fertile ground than that of conquering the unknown.

 However, this intended difficulty does raise one considerable alarm.
-I expect the tempo of this work to depend entirely on the understanding which you, the reader, bring into this work.
+I expect the tempo of this series to depend entirely on the understanding which you, the reader, bring into this series.
 And so, unlike the nightclub DJ or stand-up comedian who can respond to his audience’s mood with appropriate changes in tempo, I have forfeit such artistic control.
 I can only hope that digestion comes at an enjoyable pace.

 One last note.
 I have been careful not to say too much from out of those fields of research which I am not an expert.
 While I fashion myself as something of a metaphysician (having found myself invested in the discipline for over ten years now) the novelty of this work remains within what we know as aesthetics.
 In announcing this, I make no presumption to the originality of this work’s etymological datum or metaphysical foundations.
 To this, I am in debt to the rich enlightenment from thinkers such as Friedrich Nietzsche, Martin Heidegger, Ludwig Wittgenstein, Bonnitta Roy, and Michael Michailidis.
 Let this enumeration satisfy the gratitude which I owe to those thinkers.
-Instead, this work should be read as a work of aesthetics — its primary object is the metamodern aesthetic — which manifests through all activities of life — and climaxes most jarringly within the political realm.
+Instead, this work should be read as a work of aesthetics.
+Its primary object is the metamodern aesthetic, which manifests through all activities of life and climaxes most jarringly within the political realm.

 —Justin Carmien, March 23rd, 2020